OGShawnLee/pino-lang/README.md

   - [X] Struct Initialisation
   - [ ] Struct Operations (delete, read, set)
   - [X] Struct Type for fn parameters
-  - [ ] Optional Commas
+  - [X] Optional Commas
-  - [ ] Property Shortcut (when a variable is used as a value and has the same of a property, we skip the property and the colon)
+  - [ ] Property Shortcut (when a variable is used as a value and has the same name of a property, we skip the property and the colon)
 - [ ] Vectors
   - [X] Vector Accesing
   - [X] Vector Initialisation